BuildYourBook/buildyourbook.github.io/_posts/2022-03-22-Seeking-Fulfillment.md

 author: Aaron Baer
 date: 2022-03-22T00:00:00.000Z
 ---
+__note: it appears that there is a mishap yesterday and the wrong post was sent out.
+Here is the intended post below.
+Sorry about that folks.__

 One of the things that most lawyers are looking for is fulfillment.

 Based on the number of people whose careers are spent helping lawyers leave the legal profession, it's probably fair to assume that most lawyers these days aren't feeling fulfilled.
 Which is a huge shame.